Openscapes/2021-noaa-nmfs/github-clinic/beth-phillips.md

 Hello world! :zap:

-I'm trying to learn how to use GitHub to share my code and collaborate with the FEAT team!
+I am Beth Phillips from the NWFSC, and I'm trying to learn how to use GitHub to share my code and collaborate with the FEAT team!

 # The power of open science: publishing with GitHub